charlotteliang/firebase-dataconnect-todo-app/README.md

 - ✅ User authentication required for all todo operations
 - ✅ Data access is scoped to authenticated users
 - ✅ Firebase Security Rules protect user data

-## Troubleshooting

-### Common Issues

-1. **Environment Variables Not Loading**
-   - Ensure your `.env.local` file is in the project root
-   - Restart the development server after changing environment variables
-   - Verify all `REACT_APP_` prefixes are correct

-2. **Firebase Connection Errors**
-   - Check that all Firebase services are enabled in the console
-   - Verify your Firebase project ID and configuration
-   - Ensure Firebase CLI is logged in: `firebase login`

-3. **Data Connect Errors**
-   - Make sure the schema is deployed: `firebase deploy --only dataconnect`
-   - Check that Cloud SQL instance is running
-   - Verify the Data Connect service is properly configured

 ## Contributing